 Behaviometrics leverage muscle memory users exhibit while doing common tasks.
 The more common/repetitive the activity, the easier it will be to characterize normal behaviour and consequently easier to detect anomalies.

 The fraud rise within mobile is slated to intensify and will not be sustainable as the mcommerce channel is expected to grow during the next couple years.
-Behavioural biometrics, AI and machine learning will play an important role fighting mcommerce fraud by fitting in seamlessly into existing architectures and business models without causing unnecessary friction — either to consumer experience or to business operations.
+Behavioral biometrics, AI and machine learning will play an important role fighting mcommerce fraud by fitting in seamlessly into existing architectures and business models without causing unnecessary friction — either to consumer experience or to business operations.